acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Free Press vs. Official Press
 Thu, 04 May 2017 23:31:03

 "WHEREVER I go, my first object, if I wish to find out the truth, is to get hold of the Free Press in France as in England, and even in America.
 But I know that wherever I get hold of such an organ it will be very strongly coloured with the opinion, or even fanaticism, of some minority.
 The Free Press, as a whole, if you add it all up and cancel out one exaggerated statement against another, does give you a true view of the state of society in which you live.
 The Official Press to-day gives you an absurdly false one everywhere.
-What a caricature&rdquo;”and what a base, empty caricature&rdquo;”of England or France or Italy you get in the "Times," or the "Manchester Guardian," the "Matin," or the "Tribune"!
-No one of them is in any sense general&rdquo;”or really national."
-~Hilaire Belloc: The Free Press, XI, B.
+What a caricature&mdash;and what a base, empty caricature&mdash;of England or France or Italy you get in the "Times," or the "Manchester Guardian," the "Matin," or the "Tribune"!
+No one of them is in any sense general&mdash;or really national."&mdash;Hilaire Belloc: <em>The Free Press</em>, XI, B.

 ## Am I a Bad Person?
 Fri, 05 May 2017 19:08:28

 Just stopped into FB to post a silly picture.
 Couldn't help seeing the "Christians help the poor" and "If you don't love Obamacare you're a monster" pictures.

 Almost posted something like "Somehow I can't make the leap from 'Christians should care for the sick and hungry' to 'Christians should make it illegal for other people to not give the Government their money to care for the sick and hungry" but I resisted the temptation (and avoided the firestorm).

 Am I a bad person?

 ## A Sharp Moment of Revelation